What does Cedar Galleries Art & Crafts Village do?

 Do you offer art classes for adults and/or kids?

-We have regular workshops learning to refurbish furniture and homewares with chalk paint and milk paint, distress them and stencil them for beautiful shabby chic and country finishes.
+We have a workshop for learning to refurbish furniture and homewares with chalk paint and milk paint, distress them and stencil them for beautiful shabby chic and country finishes.

 A number of our kids parties incorporate a craft activity.

-From time to time we may also host art or craft workshops in other mediums and we will specify if they are for adults or kids.
+From time to time we may also host one-off art or craft workshops in other mediums and we will specify if they are for adults or kids.
 Other than that we don’t run a regular schedule of classes and they are rare.
-If you’re an adult, or a young person 15 years or over, you are welcome to come out any Friday and we’ll introduce you to artists who may be able to mentor you while you learn a new medium.
-This will be more of a one-on-one or small group situation at your pace rather than a formal class.
-It’s a fun and very convenient way to learn and isn’t expensive.
-Contact us for further details.

-Do you have parking for buses and caravans and is the driveway passable in rain?
+Do you have parking for buses and caravans?

-We have a two way dirt driveway which is in good condition in all but the most horrific weather whether the highway is flooded also.
-Once you venture up to our carpark you’ll see there is a huge amount of room to park and turn buses and caravans.
+We have a two way dirt driveway.
+Once you venture up to our car park you’ll see there is a huge amount of room to park and turn buses and caravans.

 We’re here to use the bathrooms while you’re closed – that’s alright isn’t it?